spydx/equinor-ctf-2024/writeups/realworld/Prime Time (user)/Equisør/README.md

 ![Web Panel and mosquitto_sub](image.png)

 We do not have a shell yet, so let's look for some other way in.
-Looking for Apache ActiveMQ exploits we find a metasploit exploit that can give us a reverse shell.
+Looking for Apache ActiveMQ exploits we find a metasploit exploit that could give us a reverse shell.
 It's called `multi/misc/apache_activemq_rce_cve_2023_46604`.
 Let's try it.

 Launching the metasploit console
 ```